 I love the simplicity of a pretty pale color, a simple DIY wreath and number decals.
 I think it makes it look so welcoming!

 Like I said before, not bad, but a lot of brown (this was a theme in my home when we bought it).

-sorry for the reflection, this was taken from my car window.
-You can see the blue I started with, but for some reason, I wasn’t happy with it.
-It just didn’t match the home or the style I was going for with my new FRONT DOOR DECOR.
+I started by painting the door blue, but it just didn’t match the home or the style I was going for with my new FRONT DOOR DECOR.